Baba-Susukanlebak/Baba-Susukanlebak/README.md

 # Hi there 👋 , I'm Mulyawan - aka [Muhamad Fahri Mulyawan](https://www.linkedin.com/in/muhamad-fahri-mulyawan-477658235/)

 ## About me:
-- 🔭 I’m currently working at [Neohistoria](https://neohistoria.net) as a editor
+- 🔭 I’m currently working at [Neohistoria](https://neohistoria.net) as an editor
 - 🌱 I’m currently learning Graphic Design
-- 👯 I’m looking to collaborate as a Editor and Graphic Designer
+- 👯 I’m looking to collaborate as an Editor and Graphic Designer
 - 🤔 I’m looking for suggest for Editor and Designer
 - 💬 Ask me about anything
 - 📫 How to reach me : [fr1301@protonmail.com](https://mail.proton.me)